dtrelogan/react-formstate-fp/doc/Submitting.md

       if (isPasswordCorrect) {
         // Normally you'd route somewhere else if the password was updated... fs = rff.setValid(fs, 'oldPassword', 'Your password was changed successfully.');
+        // Alternatively you could set this in root scope and add a feedback widget
+        // for that scope.
+This is a valuable concept.
+        // fs = rff.setValid(fs, '', 'Your password was changed successfully.');
       }
       else {
         fs = rff.setInvalid(fs, 'oldPassword', 'Incorrect password!');